1940-1945. The resistance in the dutch province of Limburg

 KZ Ladelund, KZ Neuengamme

-- Ondergrondse pers - Police - Ordedienst (O.D.) - Netwerk Bongaerts - Initial resistance - Heerlen -
+- Underground Press - Police - Ordedienst (O.D.) - Netwerk Bongaerts - Initial resistance - Heerlen -

 Married to Trees (Theresa) Dahmen.
-In 1940 Charles was a reserve officer in the Dutch army and during the five day battle of the Netherlands he fought on the so called “Grebbenberg Line”, that the Dutch army held to the very end, repulsing heavy assaults from the German forces.
-After …
+In 1940 Charles was a reserve officer in the Dutch army and during the five day battle of the Netherlands he fought on the so called “Grebbenberg Line”, that …

 wall: left, row 16-01